Vatican Necropolis: Caligula's Circus

-Construction of Old St. Peter
+Construction of Old St. Peter's

 According to tradition, the Apostle Peter was martyred in the year 64 or 67 during the reign of Emperor Nero.
 Peter is said to be buried in the necropolis because of its proximity to the Circus of Nero where he was martyred.
-After the Edict of Milan the Emperor Constantine began construction of the first St. Peter's Church, also known as Old St. Peter's Basilica.
+After the Edict of Milan, the Emperor Constantine the Great began construction of the first St. Peter's Church, also known as Old St. Peter's Basilica.
 At this time, the Roman necropolis was still in use.
 This is known because a coin was found inside an urn dating from 318 AD.
 During this time, the necropolis was protected by law and was untouchable.
-However, Emperor Constantine I decided to build a basilica, which would be located just above the supposed grave of the Apostle Peter.
-To obtain the necessary amount of flat area for the planned construction, Emperor Constantine I excavated part of the necropolis of the Vatican hill, which can be seen in the figure.
+However, Emperor Constantine decided to build a basilica, which would be located just above the supposed grave of the Apostle Peter.
+To obtain the necessary amount of flat area for the planned construction, Emperor Constantine excavated part of the necropolis of Vatican Hill.
 This caused the necropolis to be filled with soil and building debris, with the exception of St. Peter's tomb, which was preserved.